panama-gl/panama-gl/README.md

 #### A simple OpenGL scene

-The below demonstrates how to extend a `GLEventAdapter` to to invoke drawing instruction through OpenGL.
+The below demonstrates how to extend a `GLEventAdapter` to to invoke drawing instruction when your `GLCanvas` requires so.

 ```java
 /**
  * OpenGL code to render a teapot.
  */